Andrea-Scuderi/HelloWorldLambda/terraform/README.md

 ## Terraform Destroy

-Destroy Terraform deployment and answer yes is everything is correct
+Destroy Terraform deployment and answer yes, if everything is correct

 > `terraform destroy`